 One of our overriding priorities is to provide the care and support that people need as close to home as possible.
 We are gradually increasing the range of services that we provide in Devon and the number of inpatient beds available.
 We have recently started work on plans for a new adult mental health ward on the Torbay Hospital site and have also made arrangements for additional inpatient beds in the nearby locations of Plymouth and Taunton.

 Some of the people we see may need admission to hospital, either as a voluntary patient or by being sectioned under a section of the Mental Health Act.
 We will try to maintain your care at home for as long as possible.

 It is recognised that people recover more quickly if treated at home in familiar surroundings.
 When we’re experiencing a mental health crisis, sometimes being in hospital is the best way to keep ourselves safe and make sure we get the level of treatment we need.

-People that require more intensive care may be admitted to our new Psychiatric Intensive Care Unit (PICU) which is due to open in January 2019.
+People that require more intensive care may be admitted to our new Psychiatric Intensive Care Unit (PICU) which opened in January 2019.